Zequez/logseq-vault/pages/Generators Content Creation.md

 - "I don't know what to create"
 	- Ask yourself "What is alive in me today?"
 		- What thoughts, ideas, lessons, insights, challenges, and/or wins are present in your reality?
-	- When you tune to "What feels alive in you" you connect to [[Sacral Center]] and you get opportunity to respond -
+	- When you tune to "What feels alive in you" you connect to [[Sacral Center]] and you get opportunity to respond to [[What's Circulating In Your Field]]
+	- Once you **feel excited about an idea** meditate into how you can channel it into a piece of content that will serve your audience/client base
+-
 -
 - ---